 Though we can never predict all circumstances, we have very clear protocols for safeguarding residents in case of fire, power outages, natural disasters, and other situations threatening our residents’ safety.
 The General Manager or their proxy initiates specific services needed to ensure resident safety.
-Plans address vital needs like care and medication services, emergency food preparation and hydration, and addressing the specific needs of the frail elderly—oxygen, hospice care, and dementia.
+Plans address vital needs like care and medication services, emergency food preparation and hydration, and addressing the specific needs of residents, including oxygen, hospice care, and dementia support.

 The reasons that an evacuation would be necessary at an Aegis Living community: